 A student who finds it necessary to withdraw from college during the semester should do so properly so that records are complete and accurate.
 The withdrawal procedure is as follows: 1.
 To officially withdraw from the college, the student will begin the withdrawal procedure with an Instructional Counselor in the library.
 2. The counselor may contact the library by telephone.
 The student must personally go by the Financial Aid Office, the Admissions Office, the Director of Housing and Student Activities Office (dorm students only), the Office of eLearning (if applicable), and the Business Office.
-3. The student, the counselor, the Director of Admissions and

-Records, the Director of Financial Aid and the Vice President for Business Operations will sign the withdrawal form to indicate that the records are in order.
+3. The student, the counselor, the Director of Admissions and Records, the Director of Financial Aid and the Vice President for Business Operations will sign the withdrawal form to indicate that the records are in order.
 A student who officially withdraws will receive final grades of "W" in all classes.
 The withdrawal process must be completed before 75% of the term is complete.
 4. A refund due the student for withdrawal from the college is based on the time of the completion of the withdrawal process.
-Please refer to Refund Policy in Chapter Four: FINANCIAL INFORMATION, page 79 for additional information.
+Please refer to Policy 601.5 Refunds of Tuition, Room, and Board Fees in the Policies & Procedures Manual or Refund Policy in Chapter Four: FINANCIAL INFORMATION, page 81 for additional information in the College Catalog.